 The shipwright was left alone, but he was not lonely.
 He was impressed with the consciousness that he was on the verge of discovering some of the secrets of the grave.
-He was, as we have shown, a strong-stilled noan, and being stronger in virtue and fain, he little feared either phost or mortal.
-He had, during his whole life, regarded religion as the highest pleasure the soul can know, and had always felt that is simulates to goodness; and although it was not simply morals, it was impossible to be religious without them.
-Thus armed with proof-strong convictions, placing some trifling deductions to the account of educated nervousness, he daposed his mind for investigation.
-He had satisfied himself, having conversed first upon the subject of his heart with Mr. Peerlee, and he was not at all surprised to find that the architect looks incredulously upon his statements, but he had no conception the that blaff, jolly, laughing old soul, nursed a sudden idea, the grief for the loss of his wife had touched his brain.
+He was, as we have shown, a strong-willed man, and being stronger in virtue and faith, he little feared either ghost or mortal.
+He had, during his whole life, regarded religion as the highest pleasure the soul can know, and had always felt that it stimulates to goodness; and although it was not simply morals, it was impossible to be religious without Thus armed with proof-strong convictions, placing some them. triffing deductions to the account of educated nervousness, he disposed his mind for investigation.
+He had satisfied himself, having conversed first upon the subject of his heart with Mr. Peerless, and he was not at all surprised to find that the architect looked incredulously upon his statements, but he had no conception that that bluff, jolly, laughing old soul, nursed a sudden idea, that grief for the loss of his wife had touched his brain.

-Like a modern Columbus, Mr. Humphrey felt himself the posssor of an invaluable secret.
-He wanted only time and means to secut on a voyage of discovery, which, in its results, promised into itely to out-balance the world which the Genoese sailor discorsed.
-The shipwight rose each morning, devoting himself to a perusal spiritual works, which occupied some two or three hours, then we to his office, attended to his duties, and returned, only to reflect a the theme uppermost in his thoughts.
+Like a modern Columbus, Mr. Humphrey felt himself the possessor of an invaluable secret.
+He wanted only time and means to set out on a voyage of discovery, which, in its results, promised infinitely to out-balance the world which the Genoese sailor discovered.
+The shipwright rose each morning, devoting himself to a perusal of spiritual works, which occupied some two or three hours, then went to his office, attended to his duties, and returned, only to reflect on the theme uppermost in his thoughts.

-It is impossible to say how much time is absolutely ours; a appear to live on sufferance, and act without volition.
-Always a extremes, or verging on them, we scarcely know our own coarsitions.
-As a reed is subjected to the influence of the wind, as forced to bend in its direction; as a waif cast upon the fide a drifted and tessed, and washed away by it, do we poor human red and waifs find ourselves inclined, drifted, tossed, and washed by the winds and waters of influences over which we ourselves her little control.
-Who shall discriminate the actions originals from our own free will and those originating from external imposions, spirits, or unseen messengers!
-Mr. Humphrey, although man of ordinary common-sense attainments, who, without use influences in an opposite direction, might be said to be very rest to act from motives relating to physical and moral things, we recordishess, found to do many, very many acts, which his the tradesmen and his preconceived convictions would not have creds to him.
-The fact is, he was susceptible to spirit-influences, as capable of boing guided and impressed by them to any extent, providing their impressions accorded with his treasured conceptions of goodness.
+It is impossible to say how much time is absolutely ours; we appear to live on sufferance, and act without volition.
+Always in extremes, or verging on them, we scarcely know our own convictions.
+As a reed is subjected to the influence of the wind, and forced to bend in its direction; as a waif cast upon the tide is drifted and tossed, and washed away by it, do we poor human reeds and waifs find ourselves inclined, drifted, tossed, and washed by the winds and waters of influences over which we ourselves have little control.
+Who shall discriminate the actions originating from our own free will and those originating from external impressions, spirits, or unseen messengers!
+Mr. Humphrey, although a man of ordinary common-sense attainments, who, without undue influences in an opposite direction, might be said to be very ready to act from motives relating to physical and moral things, was, nevertheless, found to do many, very many acts, which his fellowtradesmen and his preconceived convictions would not have credited to him.
+The fact is, he was susceptible to spirit-influences, and capable of being guided and impressed by them to any extent, providing their impressions accorded with his treasured conceptions of goodness.

-One afternoon Mr. Rumphrey was in his office, looking over "The Times," his eye rested on an advertisement: -
+One afternoon Mr. Humphrey was in his office, looking over "The Times," his eye rested on an advertisement: -

-"The advertiser is desirons of communicating with persons who can give information relative to Hausted Hauses or modern Supernatural Fortes, Please address Mr. Jeremiah Forbes, 24, Lincola's-Inn-Fields, London."
+"The advertiser is desirous of communicating with persons who can give information relative to Haunted Houses or modern Supernatural Facts.
+Please address Mr. Jeremiah Forbes, 24, Lincoln's-Inn-Fields, London."